Liz Cheney: Tenure

 Cheney was sworn into office on January 3, 2017.
 Donald Trump became president that same month, and an analysis by FiveThirtyEight found Cheney supported Trump's position in 92.9% of House votes.

-She co-sponsored legislation that would end protection for grey wolves in the Endangered Species Act.
+She co-sponsored legislation that would end protection for gray wolves in the Endangered Species Act.

 In May 2019, Cheney said that Peter Strzok and another FBI agent who sent personal text messages in which they disparaged various politicians (including Trump) sounded as if they were planning a "coup" and may be guilty of "treason".

 In June 2019, Alexandria Ocasio-Cortez compared the holding centers for illegal immigrants at the Mexico–United States border to "concentration camps".
 Cheney criticized her words, saying they showed "disrespect" for Holocaust victims.

 Speaking as chairwoman at a House Republican Conference in August 2019, Cheney said that the successful litigation (Crow Tribe et al v.
 Zinke) by Native tribes and environmentalists to return the grizzly bear in Greater Yellowstone to the Endangered Species Act "was not based on science or facts" but motivated by plaintiffs' "intent on destroying our Western way of life".
 Her statements drew comments from indigenous tribal nations and environmentalists.
 Tribal nations hold the grizzly sacred, and environmentalists have voiced concerns about trophy hunts, livestock and logging interests, and the gas, coal, and oil extraction industries.

 Cheney condemned the Turkish invasion of the Kurdish areas in Syria, which was made possible by Trump's decision to withdraw U.S. military forces that served as a buffer between Turkey and the Kurdish areas in Syria, saying, "The U.S. is abandoning our ally the Kurds, who fought ISIS on the ground and helped protect the U.S. homeland.
-This decision aids America’s adversaries, Russia, Iran, and Turkey, and paves the way for a resurgence of ISIS."
+This decision aids America's adversaries, Russia, Iran, and Turkey, and paves the way for a resurgence of ISIS."
 Cheney partly blamed the Democratic Party and the impeachment inquiry into Trump for Turkey's actions, saying, "It was not an accident that the Turks chose this moment to roll across the border."
 A spokesperson for House Speaker Nancy Pelosi called Cheney's claim about the impact of U.S. presidential impeachment proceedings on the invasion "delusional".